moviecamp/learning-github/README.md

-# learning-github
+This is my first project in github.

-Learn how to use github.
+The purpose of this project is to learn how to use github.

+Let's begin.